gnlmano/gnlmano.github.io/projects/fatality.md

 ![Mortality Prediction Model](https://raw.githubusercontent.com/gnlmano/Probability-of-Death-KNN/refs/heads/main/image_github.jpg)
 ### Project Summary

-#### 1. Data Overview
+# Course: Data Science for Decision Making
+## Module: Computational Machine Learning II - Assignment I

+### Prediction project: probability of death
+- Goal: predict the probability of death of a patient entering an ICU using supervised learning methods, initially K-Nearest Neighbors.
-- The project uses the MIMIC-III ICU dataset (single-row per patient stay).
-- Includes: demographics, vitals, lab summaries, main diagnosis, and additional comorbidities in a separate long-format table.
+- Dataset: MIMIC-III ICU stays (one row per patient stay).
+Includes demographics, vitals on ICU admission, lab summaries, main diagnosis (ICD-9), and comorbidities from a separate long-format table.
-- Target: HOSPITAL_EXPIRE_FLAG (binary mortality indicator).
+- Target variable: **HOSPITAL_EXPIRE_FLAG** (binary indicator of in-hospital mortality).
+- Constraint: avoid using any feature that would not be available on the first day of ICU stay.
+- ICD-9 meaning from MIMIC metadata; additional comorbidities from MIMIC_diagnoses.csv.

+---

+# Project Summary

+### 1. Data Overview
+- Each row represents `subject_id + hadm_id + icustay_id`.
+- Columns include age, gender, vitals, labs, and diagnosis codes.
+- Secondary diseases (comorbidities) come from a separate table and must be aggregated manually.
+- The target (mortality) is relatively rare (≈10%), but not extremely imbalanced, so heavy imbalance treatments were not required.

+---

+### 2. Methodology Pipeline
+- Standard preprocessing to reflect what would be known on day 1 of an ICU stay:
+  - numerical imputation (median)
+  - categorical cleaning and encoding
+  - scaling for distance-based models (important for KNN)
+  - leakage-free joins of comorbidities and diagnosis tables
+- Stratified train/validation/test split to preserve the mortality proportion.
+- Cross-validation using **StratifiedKFold**.
+- Evaluated metrics: AUC and F2-score (to emphasize recall of mortality cases).

+---

-#### 2. Task: Train a KNN Classifier
+### 3. Initial Requirement: Train a KNN Classifier
-- Initial requirement was to train and tune a K-Nearest Neighbors model.
+- Did hyperparameter tuning of KNN (k, weights, metric, distance).
+- Scaling and normalization were applied appropriately.
-- Goal: build a clinically meaningful mortality predictor, evaluated with F2-score.
+- Evaluated performance both with AUC and clinically meaningful F2-score.

+---

-#### 3. Why KNN Fails for This Problem
+### 4. Why KNN Fails for This Problem
-- During tuning, k kept collapsing to 1, and weights='distance' was always preferred.
-- KNN essentially memorized training samples, giving perfect in-sample scores.
+- Tuning repeatedly collapsed to **k = 1** with **weights='distance'**, meaning KNN essentially memorized the training data.
-- High dimensionality + imbalanced mortality labels + noisy clinical features → KNN becomes unstable.
+- High dimensionality, noisy vitals, and varied ICD-9 patterns made KNN unstable.
-- Despite good CV scores, test performance dropped, exposing overfitting.
+- In-sample performance was artificially perfect; CV looked acceptable; but test performance dropped sharply → clear overfitting.
-- Conclusion: KNN is not a suitable model for ICU risk prediction.
+- Given the setting (clinical tabular data + thousands of sparse diagnostic codes), KNN is not appropriate for ICU mortality risk modelling.

+**Conclusion:** KNN was used to satisfy assignment requirements, but not selected as the final model.

+---

-#### 4. Moving Beyond KNN: Better Models
+### 5. Moving Beyond KNN: Better Models
-- Tried several alternatives:
+- Evaluated:
   - logistic regression with class weights
   - random forests
-  - gradient boosted trees
+  - gradient boosted trees (XGBoost)
+- The dataset has only modest imbalance (~10%), and **XGBoost already managed this well** without additional techniques (e.g., SMOTE).
-- XGBoost consistently performed best, offering strong generalization and robust probability estimates.
+- XGBoost delivered consistently strong performance on both train and test sets, with stable probability estimates and no signs of overfitting.
-- This model became the final deployed version.
+- Therefore, XGBoost became the final deployed model.

+---

-#### 5. Encoding ICD-9 & Diagnosis Without Data Leakage
+### 6. Encoding ICD-9 & Diagnoses Without Data Leakage
-- ICD-9 and diagnosis fields have huge cardinality and strong outcome associations.
+- ICD-9 codes have high cardinality and encode strong clinical information.
-- Naive target encoding leaks label information across folds.
+- Naive target encoding would leak label information across folds.
-- To avoid this, I built a custom out-of-fold (OOF) target encoding pipeline:
+- Implemented a **custom leakage-free out-of-fold target encoding**:
-- For each CV fold, compute mortality rates only from the training slice.
+  - For each CV fold, compute mortality frequencies only from the training slice.
-- Merge per-patient comorbidities to get:
+  - Merge patient-level comorbidities to produce engineered features:
-  - max_mortality
+    - **max_mortality**
-  - mean_mortality
+    - **mean_mortality**
-  - count_comorbidities
+    - **count_comorbidities**
-- Apply the final global mapping to the test set.
+  - Apply global mappings only after the model is finalized.
-- Result: leakage-free proxy features that improved model performance and interpretability.
+- These features turned out to be clinically meaningful and statistically powerful.

+---

+### 7. Model Explainability (SHAP)
+- SHAP analysis confirmed the value of feature engineering:
+  - **mean_mortality** and **max_mortality** were the top two predictors.
+  - Followed by **age at admission**, **target-encoded primary diagnosis**, and **count of comorbidities**.
+  - Next top features came from vitals and lab summaries.
+- Interpretation: engineered diagnosis-based features successfully captured latent disease severity, supporting clinical plausibility.

+---

-#### 6. API Deployment
+### 8. API Deployment
-- Packaged the final XGBoost pipeline and ICD-9 mappings using joblib.
+- Final XGBoost pipeline and ICD-9 encoders bundled using joblib.
 - Built a FastAPI service with two endpoints:
-  - /health — simple status check
+  - `/health` — simple liveness check
-  - /sampling — returns a random patient example + predicted mortality risk
+  - `/sampling` — returns a random test-set patient + predicted mortality risk
+- No manual prediction endpoint is provided, because real ICU inputs require structured EHR fields (ICD-9 lists, vitals, device measurements, etc.), not something feasible via manual API entry.
-- Containerized using Docker and ready for cloud deployment (Render, AWS, or GCP).
+- Containerized with Docker and ready for deployment to Render, AWS, or GCP.

-### 7. Prediction API Design

-- The API includes a `/sampling` endpoint that serves a randomly selected test-set patient and returns the corresponding predicted mortality risk.
-- In a real hospital deployment, the model would receive structured EHR records containing demographics, vitals, diagnoses, and comorbidities.
-These fields cannot realistically be entered manually through a public API, because:
-  - ICD-9 codes have thousands of valid values.
-  - Comorbidities come from a separate table.
-  - DIAGNOSIS strings must match the hospital coding system.
+---

+### 9. Limitations & Ethical Considerations
+- MIMIC-III represents U.S. hospital data (Beth Israel Deaconess), so generalizability to other countries or healthcare systems is limited.
+- The model is purely academic and not suitable for real clinical decision-making.
+- Differences in EHR structure, coding practices, and ICU workflows would require significant domain adaptation.

+---

+### 10. Future Work
+- Consider calibration strategies (isotonic/Platt) for improved decision thresholds.
-  - Many numerical features come from automated monitoring equipment.
+- Add time-series features from continuous vitals rather than static summaries.
-- Therefore, the `/sampling` endpoint is intentionally included to illustrate the model's inference capability, while avoiding an unrealistic manual input interface.
+- Explore learned embeddings for ICD-9 codes for richer representations.
+- Validate on external hospital datasets to test generalization.

 **[Live API Link](https://mortality-prediction.onrender.com)**